Credit: Staatliche Schlösser und Gärten Baden-Württemberg

 Description:

 This course provides a comprehensive introduction to the theoretical framework and methods used in social network analysis (SNA).
 It will focus on different aspects of social reality that can be studied using SNA, including political participation, innovation diffusion, online social networks, the effects of social networks on health, etc. Other topics covered are the recent methodological developments in SNA, existing network datasets, and network data collection.
 The hands-on part of the course covers basics of SNA in R, including data management, descriptive analysis, and visualization.
-This course also aims to enhance students’ scientific writing, discussion, and presentation skills, and develop their research agenda.
+This course also aims to enhance students’ scientific writing and discussion skills and develop their research agenda.

 EN